Basic Student Shopping List

 CU Boulder offers a variety of software to students at low or no cost.
 Before purchasing software, check the Software Catalog for available low-cost offerings.

 Adobe Creative Cloud

 We provide heavily discounted pricing for Adobe Creative Cloud annual subscriptions for students.
 Available applications include Photoshop, InDesign, Illustrator, Premiere, Spark, Fonts and more.

 Microsoft Office 365 software is available at no cost to students.
 Available applications include Outlook, Word, Excel, PowerPoint, Teams, and more.

 OIT recommends students use surge protectors to protect your technology from the consequences of a power surge.
 Surge protectors can be purchased at the CU Book Store or other retailers.

 CUClicker or iClickers are handheld devices that allow students to respond to in-class concept questions.
 Clickers are becoming more commonly used, but it is highly recommended that you wait to buy a clicker until attending your classes and getting direction from your instructor.
 In some cases you may be able to use the iClicker student app to vote in class, using mobile devices such as phones, tablets, or laptop computers.
 Please check with your instructor before assuming this is possible.

 CU Book Store

-The CU Book Store offers computer hardware, software and accessories, a wide range of calculators, headphones, cables, adapters and other electronic goods at affordable prices.
+The CU Book Store offers computer hardware, software and accessories, a wide range of calculators, headphones, cables, adapters and other electronic goods.
 Located in the University Memorial Center (UMC), the CU Book Store Tech Department has computer and other product demos, rental laptops and a repair service partner, as well as staff to help with all your technology needs.
 For location, hours of operation, and purchasing information, visit the CU Book Store's website.